 Indecent Assault in Texas

 Before September 2019, groping someone in Texas was a Class C misdemeanor — the same as a traffic ticket.
-Then in 2019, the Texas Legislature passed a new law titled “indecent assault,” to punish groping more severely.
+Then, the Texas Legislature passed a new law, titled “indecent assault,” to punish groping more severely.
 Here’s a look at the new law, the punishment, and recent examples of people who have been arrested for this offense.

 What is Indecent Assault in Texas?